Suharto denies Rolls-Royce bribery allegations

-LONDON, Nov 25 (Reuters) - Tommy Suharto, the youngest son of Indonesia’s late president, on Monday denied allegations that he received bribes from British aerospace group Rolls-Royce in return for recommending their engines to Indonesian airline Garuda.
+LONDON (Reuters) - Tommy Suharto, the youngest son of Indonesia’s late president, on Monday denied allegations that he received bribes from British aerospace group Rolls-Royce (RR.L) in return for recommending their engines to Indonesian airline Garuda (GIAA.JK).

 Rolls-Royce, the world’s second-largest maker of aircraft engines, was last year ordered by Britain’s Serious Fraud Office (SFO) to hand over details of possible bribery and corruption in China, Indonesia and other overseas markets and conduct an internal inquiry into the claims.